doserjef/Doser_et_al_2025_SAE/README.md

 + `inits-stage-1.rda`: initial values for Stage 1 obtained from a smaller model run used to aid in convergence in the final model run.
 + `inits-stage-2.rda`: initial values for Stage 2 obtained from a smaller model run used to aid in convergence in the final model run.
-+ `k-means-sae-estimates.rda`: kNN-based estimates for the FIA analysis.
 + `se_direct_estimates.rda`: direct estimates for the FIA analysis.
 + `sim_direct_ests.rda`: direct estimates for the simulation study.
-+ `sim_knn_ests.rda`: kNN-based estimates for the simulation study.
 + `sim_pop_county_true.rda`: true population values for the simulation study.
 + `sim_results/`: contains species-specific biomass small area estimates for each of the 100 replicate data sets analyzed in the simulation study.

 ### [figures](./figures/)

 Contains all figures included in the manuscript and supplemental information.
-The `species-maps/` sub-directory contains all the species-specific maps included in Supplemental Information S2.
-Additionally, for visual comparison with the direct estimates, the sub-directory `species-maps/direct/` contains county-level direct estimates for each species (where gray locations correspond to counties without any FIA plots).
+The `species-maps/` sub-directory contains all the species-specific maps included in the Supplemental Information.
 These figures can all be reproduced from the scripts included in this repository.